 - Highlights Of Bali Full-Day Tour

-This is the first of the Gili Islands that you’ll approach from Bali.
-Trawangan is also the most popular in the group three, offering well established facilities and infrastructure, together with a larger collection of hotels, dining and nightlife spots.
-You will also find most of the marine water sport activities here, with the most number of dive shops found here, with boats that take you out around the waters on PADI courses or tours.
-You can find its finer collection of resorts on the quieter ‘sunset beach’ on its southeast.
+You'll also find most of the marine water sport activities here.
+There are plenty of dive shops on Gili Trawangan, with boats that take you out around the waters on PADI courses or tours.
+You can find Gili Trawangan's finer collection of resorts on the quieter ‘sunset beach’ on the south-eastern end.

 Boats depart from Sanur, Serangan Island, Tanjung Benoa and Padangbai.